Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Unsubscribe all timeframes for a symbol
   - `{ "action": "unsubscribe", "symbol": "EURUSDm" }`

-### RSI Correlation Live Update Reliability (Latest)
-- Fixed intermittent stalls where RSI Correlation values stopped updating or lagged behind RSI Tracker.
-- Root causes:
-  - Store did not maintain per-timeframe OHLC buffers; RSI calculations could miss the active timeframe or use stale bars.
-  - On reconnect, stale in-memory maps could persist and subscriptions were not always re-sent.
-- Fixes:
-  - Added `ohlcByTimeframe` buffer and updated `getOhlcForSymbol` to prefer the active timeframe (with proper aliasing like H1/1H).
-  - Made `ohlc_update` robust even without a prior `initial_ohlc` by creating buffers on the fly and updating both top-level and per-timeframe maps.
-  - On connect, force auto-subscribe to all correlation pairs with a brief delay to batch sends.
-  - On close/disconnect, clear `subscriptions`, `tickData`, `ohlcData`, `ohlcByTimeframe`, and `initialOhlcReceived` to guarantee clean resubscription.
-- Ensured RSI recalculation does not depend on subscription ACKs: after reconnect, RSI is computed for all symbols present in OHLC buffers so cards populate immediately even if `subscribed` messages are delayed.
-- Affected file: `src/store/useRSICorrelationStore.js`

 ### WebSocket Connection Logs (Latest) - OPTIMIZED WITH TIMESTAMPS
 - **Single Connection**: All stores now share one WebSocket connection via `websocketService.js`